Skip to Content

 Sales, Solicitation and Canvassing

-b.
-Door-to-door distribution of flyers or leaflets is only allowed for official Texas Wesleyan events.
+• Flyer Distribution: Door-to-door distribution of flyers or leaflets is only permitted for official Texas Wesleyan events.

-c.
-Posting flyers on any surface other than a resident’s personal door is prohibited unless the event host has followed the procedure for approved University posting.
+• Posting Guidelines: Flyers may not be posted on any surface other than a resident's personal door unless the event host has followed the University's approved posting procedures.

 Smoking, Vaping and/or Tobacco Use